 HSA-compatible health plans

-An HSA-compatible plan is available through UCare.
-You choose your network (broad or focused) and the level of coverage (silver or bronze) that works best for you.
-Just like the other UCare Individual & Family Plans, HSA-compatible health plans cover preventive care and cap your out-of-pocket expenses.
+At UCare, we offer standard HSA plans and HSA-compatible copay plans.
+You choose your network (broad or focused) and the level of coverage (bronze or silver) that works best for you.
+Just like the other UCare Individual & Family Plans, HSA-compatible health plans cover preventive care at 100% and cap your out-of-pocket expenses.

 You aren't required to open an HSA in order to enroll in an HSA-compatible plan, but it is a great option for saving money and paying for eligible medical expenses.